nightscout/nightscout.github.io/docs/nightscout/ifttt.md

+This is an orphan page.
+Please feedback if it's still necessary.

 # IFTTT Integration

 If This, Then That (IFTTT) is a useful Nightscout integration.
 By using IFTTT, you can have single button presses on your iPhone that will set an override, log a cannula change, log a sensor change and much more.